-If you fancy driving around Toulouse & Southern France and visit the caves near Grotte de Niaoux, you will need to fly for a weekend.
-There are various direct flights from London to Toulouse Airport every day, so a weekend trip should be an easy endeavour for anyone.
+If you fancy driving around Southern France and visit the caves near Grotte de Niaoux, all you will need to do is fly to Toulouse for a weekend trip.
+There are various direct flights from European airports to Toulouse every day, so a weekend trip should be an easy endeavour for anyone.
 Watch this short trailer to get a taster of what I did while I visited Toulouse and the south of France.

 Getting to Toulouse with Easyjet

-I flew Easyjet from Gatwick at a cost of £65 return.
+I flew with Easyjet from Gatwick at a cost of £65 return.
 Once you arrive at the airport, just get on the tram towards the city center.
 As you arrive at Arenes station, get off the tram and change to the metro line towards the center of Toulouse.
-I rented my car from the railway station and instead of picking up at night, I stayed at one of the local hotels.

 The Weekend Trip

-I picked up the car on Saturday morning and drove off on a weekend trip from Toulouse to the South of France.
-The main focus of my journey was to discover the caves near Grotte de Niaoux and to see the waterfalls in the Pyrenees Mountains.
-I’ve picked up my car from Europcar for a couple of days and the rental cost me a total of €85.
+I picked up the car on Saturday morning and drove off towards Grotte de Niaoux in the South of France.
+The main focus of my journey was to discover the caves and to see the waterfalls in the Pyrenees Mountains.
+I rented the car from Europcar for a couple of days and the rental cost me a total of €85.
 The below pictures are from small towns along the road to Aulus les Bains.

 Grotte de Niaoux

-Toulouse is only about an hour and a half away from the cave of Grotte de Niaoux, which is one of the oldest cave paintings in Europe.
-Those people were the hunters and gatherers of their time about 28,000 years ago.
-I’ve made this below video about arriving at the cave and a Catalan woman singing inside, have a look.
+Grotte De Niaoux is only about an hour and a half away from Toulouse.
+It is famous for the cave paintings, which are some of the oldest cave paintings in Europe.
+The people that painted them were the hunters and gatherers of their time about 28,000 years ago.
+I’ve made this below video about arriving at the cave and I also recorded a Catalan woman singing inside, have a look/listen.

 The Cascade d’Ars Waterfalls